vb2ae/vb2ae.github.io/_posts/2024-12-24-software bill of material.md

 Second add the nuget package Microsoft.Sbom.Targets to the project you are creating nuget for.

-Finally add the following to the project file you want sbom created for
+Finally add the following to the project file you want sbom created form

     		<GenerateSBOM>true</GenerateSBOM>
 	</PropertyGroup>